adwil800/RN-ALoans/README.md

 # RN-ALoans
-Loans mobile app for local market.
+Loans mobile app for local market built on React Native.
 Allows the user to:
   - Manage clients
   - Manage loans and payments